Death anxiety: Measuring death anxiety

 There are many ways to measure death anxiety and fear.
 In 1972, Katenbaum and Aeinsberg devised three propositions for this measurement.
 From this start, the ideologies about death anxiety have been able to be recorded and their attributes listed.
 Methods such as imagery tasks to simple questionnaires and apperception tests such as the Stroop test enable psychologists to adequately determine if a person is under stress due to death anxiety or post-traumatic stress disorder.

-The Lester attitude death scale was developed in 1966 but not published until 1991 when its validity was established.
+The Lester Attitude Toward Death Scale was developed in 1966 by David Lester but not published until 1991 when its validity was established.
 By measuring the general attitude towards death and also the inconsistencies with death attitudes, participants are scaled to their favorable value towards death.

-The Death Anxiety Scale (DAS) was created in 1970 by Templer, and it is one of the most widely used tools to assess death anxiety today.
-The scale itself is a self-report questionnaire that contains 15 true or false items, and it is used to assess an individual's fear and anxiety related to death.
-It was one of the first standardized assessment tools created specifically for measuring death anxiety, and it has been used in both clinical and nonclinical populations.
-Although the DAS has played a big role in shaping the empirical understanding of death anxiety, it is important to note that its design reflects a more Western conceptualization of death anxiety.
-Thus, its cultural sensitivity and generalizability across diverse populations should be taken into account when assessing the scale's validity and reliability.
+The Death Anxiety Scale (DAS) was created 1970 by Templer and is one of the most widely used tools to assess death anxiety today.
+This scale is a self-report questionnaire that contains 15 true or false items and uses individual's death-related levels of fear and anxiety.
+Being the first standardized assessment tool at the time specifically for measuring death anxiety, and heavily used in both clinical and nonclinical environments; The Death Anxiety Scale (DAS) played a big part in shaping the observational understanding of death anxiety.

-One systematic review of 21 self-report death anxiety measures found that many measures have problematic psychometric properties.